 One very useful thing in this output is the fully-qualified name of the failed tests.
 This appears at the bottom of each =-delimited area of the output.
 This allows you to copy and paste it to just run a single test you're interested in.
-In our example, you could run trial calculus.test.test_base_1.CalculationTestCase.test_subtract from the shell.
+In our example, you could run python -m twisted.trial calculus.test.test_base_1.
+CalculationTestCase.test_subtract from the shell.

 Note that trial can use different reporters to modify its output.
-Run trial --help-reporters to see a list of reporters.
+Run python -m twisted.trial --help-reporters to see a list of reporters.

-The tests can be run by trial in multiple ways:
+The tests can be run by Trial in multiple ways:

-- trial calculus: run all the tests for the calculus package. - trial calculus.test:run using Python's import notation. - trial calculus.test.test_base_1: as above, for a specific test module.
-You can follow that logic by putting your class name and even a method name to only run those specific tests. - trial --testmodule=calculus/base_1.py: use the test-case-name comment in the first line of calculus/base_1.py to find the tests.

-- trial calculus/test: run all the tests in the test directory (not recommended). - trial calculus/test/test_base_1.py: run a specific test file (not recommended).
+- python -m twisted.trial calculus: run all the tests for the calculus package. - python -m twisted.trial calculus.test: run using Python's import notation. - python -m twisted.trial calculus.test.test_base_1: as above, for a specific test module.
+You can follow that logic by putting your class name and even a method name to only run those specific tests. - python -m twisted.trial --testmodule=calculus/base_1.py: use the test-case-name comment in the first line of calculus/base_1.py to find the tests. - python -m twisted.trial calculus/test: run all the tests in the test directory (not recommended). - python -m twisted.trial calculus/test/test_base_1.py: run a specific test file (not recommended).